ekang0/charms-app/README.md

 #### Sinister Spells Page
 * Displays all the unforgivable curses and descriptions for students to view
 #### Add a Spell Page
-* Form to fill out a new spell and submit
+* Form to fill out and submit a new spell
-* New spell will persist to the All Spells Page and the Sinister Page if applicable
+* New spell will persist to the All Spells Page and the Sinister Page, if applicable
 #### Future Features
-Features to implement in the future
+Possible features to implement in the future
-* A matching game that helps one learn the spell by matching the name to the description
+* A matching game that helps one learn spells by matching the name of the spell to the description
-* Authentication with password and username that checks if the credentails are a teacher in order to submit and add a spell
+* Authentication with password and username that checks if the credentails are an instructor in order to submit and add a spell

+## Charms App Photos

+## Installation and Setup Instructions
+Clone down this repository.
+You will need ```node``` and ```npm``` installed globally on your machine.
+1.
+2.
+3.